graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 Similar to previous releases, the release of Kubernetes v1.35 introduces new stable, beta, and alpha features.
 The consistent delivery of high-quality releases underscores the strength of our development cycle and the vibrant support from our community.

 This release consists of 60 enhancements.
-Of those enhancements, 17 have graduated to Stable, 19 have entered Beta, and 22 have entered Alpha.
+Of those enhancements, 17 are Stable, 19 Beta, and 22 Alpha.

 There are also some [deprecations and removals](#deprecations-and-removals) in this release; make sure to read about those.